 Arising from the above the principal activity is the provision of rented accommodation for persons of limited means, at affordable rents.
+Rents are significantly below market levels at an average of £90.15 per week which is also well below the local housing allowance level for a one bedroomed dwelling of £110 per week.
 The properties owned by the Association have adaptations in place to help people with limited mobility.
 Wherever possible the Association ensures new residents require or will require in the near future the use of those adaptations.

 The Association is organised so that the Board meets regularly to manage its affairs.
-It does not employ any paid staff, but does use a managing agent, for the collection of rents and other management services, which is paid a fee for its work.
+It does not employ any paid staff, but does use a managing agent for the collection of rents and other management services, which is paid a fee for its work.